What is an image in your mind of a pineapple bun look like?

 You may visualize it as a bun with some pineapple jam as the filling.
-But in reality, there isn’t any pineapple at all in the bun.
+But in reality, there isn’t any pineapple in the bun.

-Eighteenth years ago, I visited a cafe near me called Polo Bun, serving these pineapple-shaped buns as the main menu item.
-According to the owner, the name Polo is the translation from the word 菠蘿包 pronounced in Cantonese in verbatim, which means pineapple bun.
+Eighteenth years ago, I visited a cafe called Polo Bun, serving these pineapple-shaped buns as the main menu item.
+According to the owner, the name Polo is the translation from the word 菠蘿包 pronounced in Cantonese verbatim, which means pineapple bun.

-The name is derived from its shape, which resembles a pineapple famous in the Hong Kong style café.
+The name is derived from its shape, resembling a famous pineapple in the Hong Kong-style café.

 How to make the pineapple bun

-The pineapple bun (Bolo Bao, Polo bun, Bolo Bao) is predominantly popular in Hong Kong and is also commonly available worldwide in the respective Chinatown.
-As I mentioned earlier, it does not contain any pineapple inside the bun.
-It is a sweet bun cover with a topping that tastes like butter cookies.
+The pineapple bun (Bolo Bao, Polo bun, Bo Lo Bao) is popular in Hong Kong and available worldwide in the respective Chinatown.
+As I mentioned, it does not contain any pineapple inside the bun.
+It is a sweet bun covered with a crumbly crust that tastes like butter cookies.
 It looks like a pineapple after making a few crisscrossed lines on the topping before baking, and the name has been associated with its shapes forever.

 Here are the detailed steps on how to prepare the pineapple bun.